cosmosclassroom/cosmosintheclassroom/src/sphys/p3_force_collisions/p3l3-speed-avoiding/p3l3_flexbook.md

 ---

-> In your notebook, sketch velocity-time graphs for both scenarios.
-Mark the following:
+> In your notebook, sketch the rough shapes of velocity-time graphs for both scenarios.
+Label the following:
 > - The reaction phase (constant velocity)
 > - The braking phase (decreasing velocity)
 > - The total stopping time